Understanding the US Business Visa Landscape

 Step 4: Complete the DS-160 Form

 Pro tip: Save your application frequently.
 The system times out after 20 minutes of inactivity, and you'll lose unsaved information.
 Use the application ID to retrieve and continue your form.
+Upon submission, you'll receive a confirmation page with a barcode that must be printed and brought to your interview.

 Step 5: Pay the Application Fee

-Phase 3: Interview Scheduling and Preparation (2-4 weeks)
+Phase 3: Interview Scheduling and Preparation (9-14 months in 2026)

 Step 6: Schedule Your Interview